lum-network/nodejs-datastore-cache/docs/lib/classes/entity.md

 This abstract class is intented to be inherited by each model aiming to be saved at some point into the datastore.

 Important notes:
-- @Persist | @PersistKey | @PersistStruct must be specified on all properties that need to be persisted into datastore
+- @Persist | @PersistKey | @PersistStruct must be specified on all properties that need to be persisted into datastore and cache
 - A property starting with an underscore `_` will be considered private and will not be persisted

 ## Hierarchy